 - Duty is a responsibility required as part of a job or position, while obligation is a moral or legal responsibility to do something.

-- Duty is assigned to an individual by an authority figure or employer, while the obligation is often self-imposed or societal.
+- Duty is assigned to an individual by an authority figure or employer, while the obligation is self-imposed or societal.

 - Failing to fulfill a duty can result in consequences such as job loss or disciplinary action, while failing to satisfy an obligation can result in personal guilt or legal repercussions.